The Ultimate Guide to Iceland's Golden Circle

 The first permanent settlers to Iceland arrived in the late 800s.
 They were largely Norsemen, many of which were fleeing from the growing centralization of power under King Harald Fairhair of Norway.

 In 930 AD, they decided that some sort of collective government could ease disputes on the island, and each of the thirty or so groups present sent someone to represent them.
+They deemed their meeting place "the fields of assembly," which translates to Thingvellir.

 This first assembly was so successful that the tradition continued year after year, decade after decade, and century after century, eventually evolving into the modern Icelandic parliament.

 The institution endured after Norway took over the Icelandic Commonwealth in 1262 and transferred into the clutches of the Danish crown in 1380.
 Since its establishment over a millennium ago, the parliament was only interrupted for one period, from 1799 to 1844.
+After that, it was relocated to Reykjavik, but its function remained the same.

 Photo from Wikimedia, Creative Commons, by Zenneke.
 No edits were made.
 The Althingi building in Reykjavik.

+This history makes the Icelandic Althingi the world's oldest representative parliament that's still in session.
 While the populations of Europe endured feudalism without a thought to any democratic process, the "heathens" of Iceland created a representative system that would act as a model to many who followed it.

+Because of these roots, Iceland declared Thingvellir a National Park in 1930, precisely 1,000 years after the assembly there.
 UNESCO eventually declared it a World Heritage Site in 2004.
-Not just for its natural beauty, but because it was the most important site in Icelandic history for centuries, Thingvellir witnessed many significant changes as the nation developed.
+Not just for its natural beauty but because it was the most important site in Icelandic history for centuries, Thingvellir witnessed many significant changes as the nation developed.

 For example, the country converted to Christianity in 1000 AD, fearing the violence threatened by Norway's pious monarch, King Olaf I. It was also the site of many trials, executions, and other dramatic events detailed in the Icelandic sagas.

 Even after the parliament site moved to Reykjavik, the area remained relevant to Icelanders.
-It was the ceremonial site of Iceland's declaration of independence in 1944 and where the parliament appointed the country's first president, Sveinn Björnsson.
+It was the ceremonial site of Iceland's declaration of independence in 1944 and where the parliament appointed the country's first president, Sveinn Bjornsson.

 Thingvellir's history, combined with its beauty and geology, demonstrates why the park is such a popular destination.
 It is, however, only one of three iconic sites on the classic Golden Circle route.

-- Learn more: A Complete History of Iceland
+- Learn more: A Complete History of Iceland.

 The Geysir Geothermal Area

-It's a 37-mile (60-kilometer) drive from Thingvellir.
 Steaming vents and chimneys are visible along the way and notably concentrated in the village of Laugarvatn, located halfway between Thingvellir and Geysir.

 This settlement has the Fontana spa, which is heated by hot water currents beneath the ground's surface.
 Its steam rooms sit on top of bubbling hot springs that reach a sweltering 140 F (60 C).

-However, at Haukadalur valley, this geothermal activity becomes even more intense.
+However, at Haukadalur Valley, this geothermal activity becomes even more intense.
 Visitors can see the steam rising from miles away.
 Many hot pools, clay pots, and fumaroles dot the area.
 Minerals vividly color the hills and soil.

 It would be a fascinating enough site even without the two geysers that make it famous.
 The first of these is the one that gave all others their name: the Great Geysir.

-Geysir rarely erupts anymore, but its neighbor, Strokkur geyser, goes off every ten minutes, throwing water from 66 to 132 feet (20 to 40 meters) into the air.
+Geysir is the earliest documented geyser in European literature, and its name comes from the Old Norse verb "to gush."
+Geysir rarely erupts anymore, but its neighbor, Strokkur geyser, goes off every ten minutes, throwing water from 66 to 132 feet (20 to 40 m) into the air.

 The original Geysir is primarily inactive these days because of local tectonic activity and intrusive human intervention.
 Studies show that it has existed for about 10,000 years and tends to erupt in cycles.
 Usually, an earthquake will trigger it, and it will then slowly peter out over time.